belle2/basf2/online_book/fundamentals/02-datataking.rst

 into (almost) head-on collision, resulting in a center-of-mass energy of typically around 10.58 GeV, corresponding to the :math:`\Upsilon(4S)` resonance.
 The point of collision is named the "interaction region".
-The  center of mass energy can be changed to take data at other resonances of the :math:`\Upsilon` family, from around 9.4 to 11 GeV, for the non-B physics part of the physics program.
+The  center-of-mass energy can be changed to take data at other resonances of the :math:`\Upsilon` family, from around 9.4 to 11 GeV, for the non-B physics part of the physics program.